 Our salespeople had to work alone.
-We had salespeople sprinkled all over the world; usually unmanaged, working in an unstructured environment.
+We had salespeople sprinkled worldwide, usually unmanaged, working in an unstructured environment.

-We had to be really clear on what we were looking for.
+We had to be clear on what we were looking for.
 That's where traits/ behaviours come into play.
 We knew we had to hire for the task, not just the attitude.

-In my next post, I explain what I look for in a salesperson, and how I came to that.
+In my next post, I explain what I look for in a salesperson and how I came to that.